Mkenyaa/File_Chat-Bot/README.md

 This Streamlit app allows users to upload JSON, CSV, and PDF files and enables Q&A with the uploaded documents using Langchain's RAG (Retrieval-Augmented Generation) approach.
 The app uses Chroma DB as the vector store and GPT-4 as the model.
 Users are prompted to enter their OpenAI API key.

 ### Prerequisites
-- Python 3.6 or higher.
+- Python 3.6 or higher
 - Pip (Python package installer)
 ```
 ```